 Hegel compares the "true" infinite for this reason to a circle.
 A circle does not "go on and on forever" yet is unending as a closed actual total.
 God, for Hegel, in traditional definitions fails to capture the logical meaning of true infinity because God's nature and infinitude is always set over and against finite creation.
 God in that sense is truly limited and finite.

 A final thought.
 It seems to me that speculation beyond or after finitude should be able to define the Absolute not necessarily as something unending such as in an unending series of numbers (a potential infinite), but as something absolutely unconditioned.
 In and of itself the Absolute is infinite in being unconditioned in identity, or absolutely indifferent to identity but being capable of infinitely determining identity.
 In short it seems that Schelling's infinite or Absolute is an open-ended infinite in just this way.
-In other words Schelling, too, defends a "bad infinity" in that his system is open ended because his Absolute is not a closed totality.
+In other words Schelling, unlike Hegel, actually defends a "bad infinity" in that his notion of infinity and its corresponding system is open ended because for Schelling the Absolute is not a closed totality.
 It is absolute indifference, unconditioned ground in perpetuity.

 Paper "In Defense of Bad Infinity" HERE.